grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Benjamin: Why would I like to see a composition root?

-Johnny: Well, first reason is that it is very close the entry point for the application, so it is a chance for you to see how the application manages its dependencies.
+Johnny: Well, first reason is that it is very close to the entry point for the application, so it is a chance for you to see how the application manages its dependencies.
 The second reason is that each time we will be adding a new class that has the same lifespan as the application, we will need to go to the composition root and modify it.
-Sooo it would probably be nice to be able to tell where it is.
+Sooo it would probably be nice to be able to tell where it is and know how to work with it.

 Benjamin: I thought I could find that later, but while we're at it, can you show me the composition root?